Torch-Theatre-Productions/ttp-website/src/pages/shows/ordinary-days/data/welcome.md

 [Lara Shardlow Photography](https://www.larashardlow.com/) for taking our dress rehearsal photos.

-**Emily Jameson** for your production advice and support.

 Thank you to everyone who auditioned.
 There was so much talent in the auditions and we really enjoyed meeting you all.

-Thank you to the Old Fire Station, Concord Theatricals Ltd, the Ark-T Centre, Dean Court Community Centre, Risinghurst Community Centre, the Old Schoolhouse and the Asian Community Centre.
+Thank you to the Old Fire Station, Concord Theatricals Ltd, the Ark-T Centre, Dean Court Community Centre, Risinghurst Community Centre, the Old Schoolhouse, the Asian Community Centre, Emily Jameson and Clare Finch.

 And finally, thank you for buying a ticket and supporting us.
 Please follow us on [Instagram](https://www.instagram.com/torchtheatreproductions/) or